Back to Blog

 • Multi-language and multi-currency support

-Cost range: INR 40,00,000 to INR 1,50,00,000+ (approximately $48,000 to $180,000+ USD).
-Enterprise-grade apps with regulatory compliance requirements (like fintech or healthcare) can exceed INR 2,00,00,000.
+Cost range: INR 40,00,000 to INR 1,50,00,000+ (about $48,000 to $180,000+ USD).
+Enterprise-grade apps with regulatory needs, like fintech or healthcare, can exceed INR 2,00,00,000.

 Factors That Directly Impact App Development Cost

-Beyond the raw complexity tier, several specific factors push your project cost up or down.
+Beyond the complexity tier, several specific factors push your project cost up or down.
 Understanding these gives you control over your budget.

 1. Platform Choice: Android, iOS, or Both